EEkebin/kebinImports/README.md

 ## Disclaimers

-> kebinImports nor its contributors take responsibility of the actions of end users.
+> kebinImports and its contributors are not responsible of the actions of end users.
 The responsibility lies with the end user to not misuse kebinImports and/or any other products and/or services.

 > kebinImports is not sponsored by or affiliated with Unity Technologies or any of its affiliates.
 "Unity" is a trademark or registered trademark of Unity Technologies and/or its affiliates in the U.S. and elsewhere.